Varunjoshi-19/STORE-IT/README.md

-## npm install :
+## To install all dependencies and libaries of next js:
-       To install all dependencies and libaries of next js
+                             npm install

-## npm run dev :
+## allows you to run your application on default PORT:localhost:3000 :
-      allows you to run your application on default PORT:localhost:3000
+                              npm run dev :

-## Things used in this project :
+##  {Next js ( using Typescript and tailwindcss), Appwrite (database) , shadcn (UI) }
-          {Next js ( using Typescript and tailwindcss), Appwrite (database) , shadcn (UI) }
+                                   Things used in this project :

 !!
 Project is currently under progress...............